Athens Transport Tickets & Cards |

 From the airport (and the port) to downtown Athens

 Buses and trolleys

 City buses and electrical trolley-buses serve Athens and its suburbs.
-Most vehicles are modern and air-conditioned.
+All vehicles are air-conditioned although most of them have started showing their age.
 Special schedules apply during summer months of July-September

-You can find routes and maps for every line on this website: Athens Buses routes and timetables.
-You can also get additional information by calling 1185 from a Greek phone.
+You can find routes, maps and real time bus movement information for every line on this website as well as the app ‘OASA Telematics’ for Android and iOS.
+You can also get additional information by calling 11185 from a Greek phone.
 For ticket info see Athens Transport tickets and cards.

 - Line 1 (green line): Kifisia – Piraeus